Arvinas Inc. (ARVN)'s Financial Results Comparing With IVERIC bio Inc. (NASDAQ:ISEE) | New Business Observer

 Liquidity

-The Current Ratio of Arvinas Inc. is 8.5 while its Quick Ratio stands at 8.5.
-The Current Ratio of rival IVERIC bio Inc. is 12 and its Quick Ratio is has 12.
-IVERIC bio Inc. is better equipped to clear short and long-term obligations than Arvinas Inc.
+The current Quick Ratio of Arvinas Inc. is 8.5 while its Current Ratio is 8.5.
+Meanwhile, IVERIC bio Inc. has a Current Ratio of 12 while its Quick Ratio is 12.
+IVERIC bio Inc. is better positioned to pay off its short-term and long-term debts than Arvinas Inc.

 Insider and Institutional Ownership

 Institutional investors held 72.1% of Arvinas Inc. shares and 65.1% of IVERIC bio Inc. shares.
-Insiders held 0.5% of Arvinas Inc. shares.
-On the other hand, insiders held about 0.4% of IVERIC bio Inc.’s shares.
+About 0.5% of Arvinas Inc.’s share are held by insiders.
+Insiders Competitively, held 0.4% of IVERIC bio Inc. shares.

 Performance